I Did Not Kill My Mother; and Other Lies I Tell Myself

 Developmental History

-• Workshop and staged reading, Matchbox Reading Series, Crowded Fire Theater — Nov 2025
+• Workshop and staged reading, Matchbox Reading Series, Crowded Fire Theater, 2025

-• Development in Resilience and Development Playwrights Lab, Crowded Fire Theater — Aug 2024 to Apr 2026
+• Development in Resilience and Development Playwrights Lab, Crowded Fire Theater, 2024 – 2026